TrellixVulnTeam/swahilipython_SCMU/Doc/library/atexit.rst

 ---------------------

-The following simple example demonstrates how a module can initialize a counter from a file when it is imported and save the counter's updated value automatically when the program terminates without relying on the application making an explicit call into this module at termination. ::
+The following simple example demonstrates how a module can initialize a counter kutoka a file when it is imported and save the counter's updated value automatically when the program terminates without relying on the application making an explicit call into this module at termination. ::